 \section{Abstract}

-Autonomous mobile service robots, like lawnmowers or cleaning robots, operating in human-populated environments need to reason about local human-human interactions to support safe and socially aware navigation while fulfilling their tasks.
-For such robots, interaction understanding is not primarily a fine-grained recognition problem, but a perception problem under limited sensing quality and computational resources.
-Many existing approaches focus on holistic group activity recognition, which often requires complex and large models which may not be necessary for mobile service robots.
-Others use pairwise interaction methods which commonly rely on skeletal representations but their use in outdoor environments remains challenging.
-In this work, we argue that pairwise human interaction constitute a minimal yet sufficient perceptual unit for robot-centric social understanding.
-We study the problem of identifying interacting person pairs and classifying coarse-grained interaction behaviors sufficient for downstream group-level reasoning and service robot decision-making.
-To this end, we adopt a two-stage framework in which candidate interacting pairs are first identified based on lightweight geometric and motion cues, and interaction types are subsequently classified using a relation network.
-We evaluate the proposed approach on the JRDB dataset, where it achieves sufficient accuracy with reduced computational cost and model size compared to appearance-based methods.
+Autonomous mobile service robots, such as lawnmowers or cleaning robots, operating in human-populated environments need to reason about human-human interactions to support safe and socially aware navigation.
+For such systems, interaction understanding is not primarily a fine-grained recognition problem, but a perception problem under limited sensing quality and computational resources.
+Many existing approaches focus on holistic group activity recognition, often relying on complex and computationally expensive models that are not well suited for mobile robotic platforms.
+In this work, we argue that pairwise human interactions constitute a minimal yet sufficient perceptual unit for robot-centric social understanding.
+We study the problem of identifying interacting person pairs and classifying coarse-grained interaction behaviors sufficient for downstream group-level reasoning and robot decision-making.
+To this end, we adopt a two-stage framework in which candidate interacting pairs are first identified using lightweight geometric and motion cues, and interaction types are subsequently classified using a relation network.
+We evaluate the proposed approach on the JRDB dataset, where it achieves competitive performance with reduced computational cost and model size compared to appearance-based methods.